syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 {% highlight UWP %}
 //Creates an instance of WordDocument class (Empty Word Document) WordDocument document = new WordDocument();
-//Adds a new section into the Word Document
+//Adds a new section to the Word Document
 IWSection section = document.AddSection();
-//Adds a new paragraph into Word document and appends text into paragraph IWParagraph paragraph = section.AddParagraph();
+//Adds a new paragraph to Word document and appends text into paragraph IWParagraph paragraph = section.AddParagraph();
 paragraph.AppendText("Today's Date: ");
-//Adds the new Date field in Word document with field name and its type WField field = paragraph.AppendField("Date", FieldType.FieldDate) as WField;
+//Adds the new Date field to Word document with field name and its type WField field = paragraph.AppendField("Date", FieldType.FieldDate) as WField;
 //Field code used to describe how to display the date field.FieldCode = @"DATE  \@" + "\"MMMM d, yyyy\"";